ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The Additional Data section contains the RRsets of type A or AAAA that designates the IP addresses associated with the primary (or the HNA).

 The reason to provide these IP addresses is to keep them unpublished and prevent them to be resolved.
+It is RECOMMENDED the IP address of the HNA is randomly chosen to prevent it from being easily discovered as well.

 Upon receiving the DNS update request, the DM reads the IP addresses and checks the ZNAME corresponds to the parent zone.
 The DM MUST ignore a non-empty Pre-requisite section.